barbuza/eidetic/README.md

     User.Meta.create!

 # create records
-`create!` will check if not other records stored with given pkey value
+`create!` and `new!` will check if no other records stored with given pkey value

     User.new! id: 1, name: "foo", email: "foo@gmail.com"
     User[id: 2, name: "spam", email: "spam@me.com", is_admin: true].create!